 Employment Litigation and Arbitration

 We are – first and foremost – seasoned trial litigators.
-We have thousands of depositions and motions hearings, as well as hundreds of arbitrations, evidentiary hearings, and trials under our collective belt.
-This experience provides us with unique perspectives not only in handling litigation but also in counseling, negotiating, and every other aspect of our practice:
+We have thousands of depositions, motions hearings, and hundreds of arbitrations, evidentiary hearings and trials under our collective belt.
+This experience provides us with unique perspectives not only in handling litigation and arbitration but also in counseling, drafting, negotiating, investigating and every other aspect of our practice.

-• Disputes concerning noncompete agreements and trade secrets;
+• Disputes concerning non-compete and non-solicit agreements and trade secrets;

-• Disputes concerning employment, equity and partnership agreements and other employment-related contracts;
+• Disputes concerning executive, equity and partnership agreements and other contracts;

-• Investigating, negotiating and litigating whistleblower and retaliation claims.
+• Investigating, negotiating and litigating EEO and whistleblower and retaliation claims.

 REPRESENTATIVE MATTERS